 Lavender Essential Oil is a floral, but I've spoken with men that love the aroma, especially when combined with other oils.
 For men's blends, try blending Lavender Essential Oil with oils from the citrus, mint and conifer families.

 Lavender Essential Oil is well known for its sedative properties and for its ability to help calm stress and anxiety and to help promote sleep.
 If used in excess, however, Lavender Oil can actually act as a stimulant.

-Lavender Oil is a great oil to use for children's minor cuts and scrapes because it is anti-bacterial, calming and is considered safe enough to use with children.
-It is the essential oil of choice used in AromaWeb's Boo Boo Juice recipe.
+Lavender Essential Oil is a great oil to use for children's minor cuts and scrapes because it is anti-bacterial, calming and is considered safe enough to use with children when diluted adequately.

 I've only mentioned a few of the most common uses for Lavender Oil here.
 Additional uses for lavender are listed below.

 If you've never smelled Lavender Essential Oil before: I still remember the moment that I first inhaled Lavender Essential Oil.
 I was actually a little disappointed in the aroma, and it wasn't quite what I was expecting.
 I was so brand new to aromatherapy at that time, and my nose had been so used to strong, synthetic commercial fragrances.
 But it didn't take long for me to like... and then to absolutely love Lavender Oil.
 I'm mentioning this to you now so that you don't hastily abandon Lavender Oil if you don't like it the moment that you first sample the aroma.

 Cognitive support and brain health.
 Source: Dorene Petersen, Presentation: Clinical Use of Aromatherapy for Brain Health: 7 Essential Oils.
 August 9, 2017, New Brunswick, NJ.
 Alliance of International Aromatherapists 2017 Conference.
 AIA 2017 Conference Proceedings page 221-222.